mkoutra/pasientza/README.md

-# "Pasientza" (Solitaire) card game
+# "Pasientza" (Solitaire) Card Game
-Pasientza is a simple solo card game requiring a standard deck of 52 cards.
+Pasientza is a simple solo card game that requires a standard deck of 52 cards.

 ## Requirements
 - The game was built using python 3.8.10 but should work for all 3.0+ python versions.
 - PILLOW version 7.0.0

 Install the dependencies from `requirements.txt` using `pip`:
-Open a terminal windows instead the current directory and type:
+Open a terminal window in the current directory and type:
 `pip install -r requirements.txt`

-## Game execution
+## How to run the game
-After verifying you ave the requirements needed, open a terminal windows instead the current directory and type:
+After verifying that you have the required dependencies, open a terminal window in the current directory and type:

 `python3 Pasientza.py` or `python Pasientza.py`

-supposing you already have python 3 in your PATH.
+(assuming you already have Python 3 in your PATH).

-## Pasientza Game rules
+## Pasientza Game Rules

 ### Objective
 Successfully place all the cards from the deck onto the eight stacks following the order: